Best portable induction cooktop | Top 8 reviewed + buying tips

 - Compatible with all types of induction cookware

-- Automatic shutdown function puts off the cooktop after 30 seconds if it doesn’t detect any cookware
+- Automatic shutdown function turns off the cooktop after 30 seconds if it doesn’t detect any cookware

 - Noisy while operational

-NuWave is best for its precision.
-While most induction cookers can’t be accurate with their temperature adjustment, NuWave Pro can make it with only five degrees of tolerance.
+NuWave is known for its precision.
+While most induction cookers aren’t accurate with their temperature adjustments, NuWave Pro can make it with only 5-degree increments!

-The device offers 52 temperature levels from 100° to 575° Fahrenheit.
-This range is wider than the common induction cooktops.
+The device offers 52 temperature levels from 100 F to 575 F. This range is wider than the common induction cooktops.

 A 12-inch cooking surface with an 8-inch coil makes it possible to cook with a large pan without consuming much energy.
-NuWave Pro Precision Induction Cooktop offers 15 power levels better control of cooking and energy efficiency.
+The NuWave Pro Precision induction cooktop offers 15 power levels that give you better control and energy efficiency.

-Its maximum run time is up to 100 hours, which is pretty much similar to unlimited because nobody cooks that long without a break.
+Its maximum run time is up to 100 hours, which is basically unlimited because nobody cooks that long without a break!

 A portable induction cooktop doesn’t have to be expensive to be good.
 Some are affordable yet highly useful.

-Rosewill RHAI-13001 comes with eight levels of power and eight levels of temperature.
-With less than $70 for the device, you will also get a versatile stainless steel pot with a lid.
+The Rosewill RHAI-13001 comes with 8 power levels and 8 temperature levels.
+For less than $80, you’ll also get a versatile stainless steel pot with a lid.

-This cooktop provides a timer with a maximum period of three hours, which is enough for most cooking methods.
+This cooktop provides a timer with a maximum period of 3 hours, which is enough for most cooking methods.

-Rosewill RHAI-13001 has a sleek and stylish design with a digital control panel and polished crystal surface.
-If you are on a tight budget but hope to get the best of it, you need to consider this particular cooktop.
+The Rosewill RHAI-13001 has a sleek and stylish design with a digital control panel and polished crystal surface.
+If you’re on a tight budget but hope to get the most bang for your buck, then you need to consider this particular cooktop.

-As the leading brand in a portable induction cooktop, Duxtop also provides an affordable type.
-With less than $50, this cooktop has all the basic features to give you a wonderful cooking activity.
+As the leading brand in portable induction cooktops, Duxtop also provides an affordable product.
+For less than $70, this cooktop has all the basic features to give you a wonderful time.

-There are 10 power levels, which is enough to get your cooking under control.
+There are 10 power levels, which are enough to get your cooking under control.

-The temperature range is almost as wide as most devices, 140-464°F, although the levels are only 10.
+The temperature range is almost as wide as most devices (140-464 F), although the increments are in 10.
 The timer works up to 170 minutes, which shouldn’t be a problem for most people.

 This model has a compact size, yet the coil diameter is 8 inches, just like most portable induction cooktops are.

-Best for Travellers and Campers: Max Burton 6450
+5. Best for travelers and campers: Max Burton 6450

-If you plan to go out much carrying your portable induction cooktop, you need it to be lightweight and versatile.
-Here is the best you can consider.
+If you plan to go out carrying your portable induction cooktop a lot, then you need it to be lightweight and versatile.
+Here’s the best you can consider.

-Max Burton 6450 is only 6 pounds, which is pretty light to carry along.
+The Max Burton 6450 is only 6 pounds, which is pretty light to carry along.
 It also has a compact size of 9.1 x 9.1 inches.
-There are 10 levels of power and 15 levels of temperature setting, which are more than enough for outdoor cooking.
+There are 10 power levels and 15 temperature setting levels, which are more than enough for outdoor cooking!

-For added safety, Max Burton 6450 has an auto shut-down feature.
-The burner will instantly stop when the sensor detects any cases of overheating, overvoltage, short circuit, unsuitable cookware, and 3-hours of non-stop usages.
+For added safety, the Max Burton 6450 has an auto shut-down feature.
+The burner will instantly stop when the sensor detects any cases of overheating, overvoltage, short-circuiting, unsuitable cookware, and 3-hours of non-stop usage.

-Furthermore, a panel locking system avoids children randomly pressing the button.
-Now you can even camp and cook without the risk of burning the forest.
+Furthermore, a panel locking system prevents children from randomly pressing buttons.
+Now you can camp and cook without the risk of burning down the forest!

-The maximums cooktop temperature can hit up to 450 degrees Celsius.
-The temperature range is separated by intervals of 25 degrees to give you better control over the heating.
+The maximum cooktop temperature can hit up to 450 F. The temperature range is separated by intervals of 25 degrees to give you better control over heating.

 The only downside is the fact that the appliance has a very large induction coil.
-It will mostly work with relatively larger pans.
+It’ll mostly work with relatively larger pans.

-- Offers very good temperature range that can hit up to 450 degrees
+- Offers very good temperature range that can hit up to 450 F

 - Comes with separate simmer and boil buttons